Building Windows DLLs with MinGW

 }

 To compile this DLL, it’s necessary to define “ADD_EXPORTS” when compiling the object code, to ensure “ADDAPI” is correctly defined in the header.
-This is done most easily by passing a “-D ADD_EXPORTS” on the command line (again, for such a simple project the whole thing could be done in one step with a “gcc -o add.dll add.c -D ADD_EXPORTS -s -shared”.
+This is done most easily by passing a “-D ADD_EXPORTS” on the command line:

 z:\Users\mpayne\Documents\MinGWDLL>gcc -c -o add.o add.c -D ADD_EXPORTS